sunevil-kumar-ts/-Heart-Disease-Risk-Analytics-Dashboard/README.md

-# -Heart-Disease-Risk-Analytics-Dashboard
+# Heart-Disease-Risk-Analytics-Dashboard
 ##  Overview An interactive Power BI dashboard that analyzes heart disease risk using patient demographics and cardiac biomarker data.
 The project helps identify high-risk patients and uncover trends related to age, gender, and heart attack occurrence.

-## 🛠 Tools Used
+##  Tools Used
 - Power BI
 - Power Query
 - DAX